Asymptotic Behavior of the Subordinated Traveling Waves: Abstract

 \section{Abstract}

-In this paper we investigate the long-time behavior of the subordination of the constant speed traveling waves by a general class of kernels which appear in fractional kinetic.
-We use the Karamata-Tauberian theorem in order to obtain the long-time behavior of the Cesaro mean of the corresponding subordinated traveling wave.
+In this paper we investigate the long-time behavior of the subordination of the constant speed traveling waves by a general class of kernels.
+We use the Feller--Karamata Tauberian theorem in order to study the long-time behavior of the upper and lower wave.
+As a result we obtain the long-time behavior for the propagation of the front of the wave.

 \textbf{Keywords} General fractional derivative, subordination principle, Karamata-Tauberian theorem, traveling waves.

 {}